 Aruba Carnival

 And, how could we leave out our island’s favorite time of year?
 Carnival!
 Immerse yourself in the infectious beats of the annual Carnival celebration, which includes a full schedule of parades, music, and dancing that ignites the island with an infectious energy for about two months long.
-This next year our island is celebrating 70 years of Carnival!
-If you are lucky enough to be on the island don’t miss out on one of Aruba’s most treasured traditions, check out the official 2024 schedule for Carnival ’70 here.
+This next year our island is celebrating 71 years of Carnival!
+If you are lucky enough to be on the island don’t miss out on one of Aruba’s most treasured traditions, the official 2025 schedule will be published here as soon as it is released.
 Be sure to check out our tips and advice for Aruba’s Grand Carnival experience.

 Authentic Aruban cuisine